 If you are serious about becoming a drummer then I would suggest reading our drum set purchase guide and what to look for on the market.
 If you have a limited budget then I recommend starting off with drum practice pads or a used drum set that you can find locally for a great price.
 Once you develop your skills you can always upgrade to a better set, but getting the basics down first is essential.
 To make it simple, starting off with some 5A drumsticks will work for most people.
 Some of the most common that you will find are 7A, a 5A, a 5B, and a 2B.
 Each type is a different size or weight and we will review each one in depth in a future article for you.

 After you have you drum set in hand (or practice pad) and to keep this article to a decent size, we have decided to make a guide depending on where you are at.
 You will find a beginners guide, intermediate, and advanced with step by step videos on what to do.
 Each one of our guides takes you from step to step to help you become a better drummer.
 Learning the drums got much easier.

 Taking the First Steps to Becoming a Drummer

 It doesn’t matter how old you are or where you want to start.
 There are many ways to become an amazing drummer even if you don’t plan on attending music school.
-The good news is there are free and low cost music schools online that can get you started.
-Make sure to save Music Nuke to your favorites because we will be reviewing a lot techniques and help you get started.
+The good news is there are free and low-cost music schools online that can get you started.
+Make sure to save Music Nuke to your favorites because we will be reviewing a lot of techniques and help you get started.

 Youtube Video of Drummers, Dylan Elise on the Drums: